 Workout Example (Upper Body): Strength/speed training is now a staple of athletic and individualized training programs.
 A typical upper body workout might include:

-C1) Banded Dynamic Effort BB Bench Press (10×4).
-Attach resistance bands to the bottom of rack and then onto the sleeves of a barbell.
-Use ~75% of the weight used in your work sets for exercise B. Focus on explosive push and a 1 second lock-out at top.
-Rest 60 seconds before C2.
+C1) Banded Dynamic Effort BB Bench Press (10x4).
+Use 50% of 1 RM.
+Attach band to bottom of rack and then onto the sleeves of a barbell.
+Focus on explosive push and a 1 second lock-out at top.

-E1) Banded Russian KB Swing (3×15).
+E1) Banded Russian KB Swing (3x15).
 Slip-knot one end of the band on the handle of a kettlebell and then anchor the other end of the band beneath your feet.
-Note how much or little of the band you secure beneath your feet dictates the band resistance.
-Focus on exploding and moving the KB with the glutes and hips.
-Control the weight down and/or resist the urge to let the KB just fall down.
-Rest 60 seconds before E1.
+Explode/move the KB with the glutes and hips.

 Hypertrophy Through Maximum Fatigue.
 Very often when lifting weights, the smaller muscles tire out first and cannot support a weight through a full range of motion (aka reach failure).
 Adding a band to a free weight movement, however, allows a muscle to be maximally lengthened during the eccentric movement, which in turn creates conditions to CONTRACT BETTER and MORE FULLY during the concentric phase of the movement.
 As IFBB Professional Mark Dugdale says, “I see quicker growth when a fatigued and massively pumped muscle is fully stretched.”
 But it’s not just about the stretch.
-By using hybrid tension in the super-set” or “giant set” training technique (2 or 3 exercises performed back to back with no rest), a lifter can extend a work set, supercharge cellular volumization (aka “the pump”) while maximizing muscle overload and growth of antagonist muscle pairs.
+By using hybrid tension with super or giant set training (2 or 3 exercises performed back to back with no rest), a lifter can extend a work set, supercharge cellular volumization (aka “the pump”) while maximizing muscle overload and growth of antagonist muscle pairs.

 Giant Set Examples:

 Two caveats here.
 When using bands for increased hypertrophy, you have to be careful not to overdo it.
 The bands produce a large amount of concentric and/or eccentric overloading and thus can cause excessive soreness.
-So, start with one FW/BR superset or giant set and then build up to 2 in a single workout but no more than that.
-Or if the volume is too much, another expert tip is to incorporate what Louie Simmons calls “mini workouts” throughout the day … such as doing a lot of band press downs, a lot of band crunches, or a lot of banded squats / lunges, etc. whenever you have the time.
+So, start with one FW/BR superset and then build up to 2 in a single workout but no more than that.
+Likewise, if the volume is too much, another expert tip is to incorporate what Louie Simmons calls “mini workouts” throughout the day … such as doing a lot of band press downs, a lot of band crunches, or a lot of banded squats / lunges, etc. whenever you have the time.
 Don’t even worry about following a specific set or rep pattern.
-Just focus on getting a strong contraction.
+Just focus on getting a strong contraction and executing to failure.
 When you train frequently with low stress exercises, you’ll get a nasty pump which is what creates those beautiful, plump muscles.

 If you’re looking for ways to maximize your time in the gym, then creating hybrid tension (with the use of bands) is definitely something you should add to your iron toolbox.
 It not only teaches the body to be dynamically and re-actively stable (aka stabilize loaded joints while moving), helps improve speed-strength, it accelerates hypertrophy gains because FW + BR exercises work a bigger cross section of muscles than you would with free weights alone.
 And the nice thing is you don’t have to do any special programming.
 Just adding 1-2 banded exercises to compliment your daily workout focus will make a difference!